SamRoberts995/Project2_ML/README.md

 * resample collected dataframe into 1 minute averages
 #### Libraries Used:
 * Twitter Api
     * amount of data collected was not ideal
 * Snscrape
     * can scrape an unlimited amount of tweets in reverse chronological order (got 75000 raw tweets)
+* nltk
+* binance api
 - - -
-## Machine Learning Modle
+## Machine Learning Module
  - - -
   #### Random Forest Model
   - Uses ensemble learning method for regression.
 Ensemble learning method is a technique that combines predictions from multiple machine learning algorithms to make a more accurate prediction than a single model.